ITmaze/remote-docker/README.md

 You can use this same system to run the latest version of git - when for example your copy of openssh is out of date and github updates the formats of keys - again, or use apt to install an application as a Docker container, or trial some new source without impacting your local environment.

-If you want to run version a specific version of Python, you can do that without needing to install it locally.
+If you want to run a specific version of Python, you can do that without needing to install it locally.

-This uses sshfs to reverse mount the file-system (from the *docker-machine* to your *workstation*), create a docker-volume, then mount that on the container with the working directory set to the mount and taking care of UID and GID.
+This uses fuse sshfs to reverse mount the file-system (from the *docker-machine* to your *workstation*), create a docker-volume, then mount that on the container with the working directory set to the mount and taking care of UID and GID.

 # Terms and Assumptions